WokLibCodeClub/Snake/Week3-Changing_Lists/README.md

 Asking the user to type some input
 ----------------------------------

 Python has a simple way of asking the user of a programme for some input - the function is called `input`, which is not surprising.
-This code asks the user to type her or his name, and puts the name into a variable called `a`.
+The code below asks the user to type her or his name, and puts the name into a variable called `a`.
 The second line of code is a more complicated print function which prints out some text, followed by variable `a`.
 ```
 a = input('Type name: ')
 print('My name is ' + a)